 Other areas of counselling I deal with

-I also work with issues of self-esteem, coming to terms with childhood issues including attachment and trauma, spiritual isssues and finding meaning and purpose in life.
+I also work with issues of self-esteem, coming to terms with childhood issues including attachment and complex relational trauma, and finding meaning and purpose in life.

 From a more personal perspective, my British Asian ethnicity means that I am